vapor/docs/docs/advanced/testing.md

 Vapor includes a module named `VaporTesting` that provides test helpers built on `Swift Testing`.
 These testing helpers allow you to send test requests to your Vapor application programmatically or running over an HTTP server.

 !!! note
-    For newer projects or teams adopting Swift concurrency, `VaporTesting` is highly recommended due to its simplicity and integration with Vapor.
+    For newer projects or teams adopting Swift concurrency, `Swift Testing` is highly recommended over `XCTest`.

 ### Getting Started